Scale your business with our modular plugins.

 JavaScript code to disable right click

-Once you have found the file, add this JavaScript code to it as shown below.
+Once you have found the file, add the JavaScript code shown below to it.

 <script type="text/javascript">